OPEC's pact with Russia falls apart, sending oil into tailspin

 Oil prices plunged 10% as the development revived fears of a 2014 price crash, when Saudi Arabia and Russia fought for market share with U.S. shale oil producers, which have never participated in output limiting pacts.
 Brent has lost about a third of its value this year, tumbling towards $45 a barrel, its lowest since 2017, putting oil-dependent nations and many oil firms under heavy strain as the global economy reels due to the virus outbreak, which has dampened business activity and stopped people travelling.

 "It will gravely rupture the budding Russian-Saudi financial and political rapprochement.
 The result will be higher oil price volatility and geopolitical volatility," he said.
-ULTIMATUM

-OPEC said it was all or nothing, and hence all limits would expire at the end of the month, meaning that OPEC members and non-OPEC producers can in theory pump at will in an already oversupplied market.
+SHALE SLOWDOWN

+Beyond Moscow and Riyadh's ties, plunging oil prices will put pressure on U.S. shale producers, whose output costs are much higher than those of Russian and Saudi production, even though many shale producers are well hedged against price falls.
+"This crisis has revealed that Saudi is not willing to keep a floor under shale and other producers.
+They are expediting the slowdown on shale," said Christyan Malek, head of JP Morgan oil and gas research for Europe, Middle East and Africa.

 The Kremlin said on Friday President Vladimir Putin had no immediate plans to talk to the Saudi leadership, an announcement that dashed hopes that a deal could be salvaged at the very top.
+The collapse of the deal means OPEC members and non-OPEC producers can in theory pump at will in an oversupplied market.

-"This is an unexpected development that falls far below our worst case scenario and will create one of the most severe oil price crisis in history," said Bjoernar Tonhaugen of Rystad Energy.
-(Additional reporting by Shadia Nasralla and Ahmad Ghaddar; Editing by Edmund Blair and Dmitry Zhdannikov)
+"This is an unexpected development that falls far below our worst-case scenario and will create one of the most severe oil price crises in history," said Bjoernar Tonhaugen of Rystad Energy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)